Kensington (UK Parliament constituency)

-Kensington is a constituency in Greater London which first existed between 1974 and 1997 and was recreated in 2010.
-Since 2019, it has been represented in the House of Commons of the UK Parliament by Felicity Buchan of the Conservative Party.
+Kensington is a former constituency in Greater London which first existed between 1974 and 1997 and was recreated in 2010.
+It was replaced by the Kensington and Bayswater constituency, first contested at the 2024 general election.

-At the 2017 general election Emma Dent Coad gained the seat from incumbent Conservative Victoria Borwick by the slenderest margin in England, 20 votes, the first time Kensington had been represented by a Labour MP.
-Dent Coad was defeated by Buchan at the 2019 United Kingdom general election by the narrow margin of 150 votes.
+At the 2017 general election, Emma Dent Coad gained the seat for Labour from incumbent Conservative Victoria Borwick by the slenderest margin in England, 20 votes, the first time Kensington had been represented by a Labour MP.
+Dent Coad was defeated by Felicity Buchan for the Conservatives at the 2019 United Kingdom general election by a narrow margin of 150 votes.

-Kensington is known as the wealthiest Parliamentary electoral division in the whole of the United Kingdom.
+Kensington was known as the wealthiest parliamentary constituency in the whole of the United Kingdom.

 Boundaries

-The constituency formed for the 2010 election comprises the northern and central parts of the Royal Borough of Kensington and Chelsea in and around Kensington and aligns similarly with the boundary of the Royal Borough of Kensington prior to its merger with the Metropolitan Borough of Chelsea.
-It has the electoral wards:
+The constituency formed for the 2010 election comprised the northern and central parts of the Royal Borough of Kensington and Chelsea in and around Kensington and aligned similarly with the boundary of the Royal Borough of Kensington prior to its merger with the Metropolitan Borough of Chelsea.
+It had the electoral wards: